 But here is the challenge: 84% of homeowners research electricians online before picking up the phone.
 They check reviews, compare websites, and look for proof that you are licensed and trustworthy.
 If your online presence does not inspire confidence, you are losing jobs to competitors who invested in their digital foundation.

-This guide covers what actually works for electrician marketing in 2026, with a focus on the strategies that generate leads without wasting money on tactics that used to work but no longer do.
+This guide covers what actually works for electrician marketing and electrician advertising in 2026, with a focus on the strategies that generate leads without wasting money on tactics that used to work but no longer do.

 Google Business Profile: Where 80% of Your Leads Start